 To further understand the structure of the steady states, we perform quantum state tomography (QST) and obtain the density matrices $\rho$ of the 6-qubit system at $d = 100$.
 The results are then used to compute the fidelities with respect to the ground state $\ket{\psi_0}$ and the first excited state $\ket{\psi_1}$ of the TFIM (Fig.~\ref{fig:2}C).
 We find that $\bra{\psi_0} \rho \ket{\psi_0}$ and $\bra{\psi_1} \rho \ket{\psi_1}$ assume an approximately equal value of 0.26 deep in the antiferromagnetic phase $g/J = 0.4$, indicating that the system cools to an equal mixture of the two nearly degenerate states.
 As the system approaches the paramagnetic phase, the degeneracy is lifted and $\bra{\psi_0} \rho \ket{\psi_0}$ increases to 0.61 while $\bra{\psi_1} \rho \ket{\psi_1}$ decreases to 0.05 at $g/J = 1.6$.
-Interestingly, the state fidelities are higher when compared against the ``ground'' and ``first excited'' eigenstates of the the cycle unitary $\hat{U}$, defined as states having zero and a single low-energy quasiparticle excitation (see later discussion).
-This is due to the fact that the digital cooling process here is fundamentally governed by time-periodic (a.k.a.
+Alternatively, the state fidelities are also computed by choosing $\bra{\psi_0}$ ($\bra{\psi_1}$) to be the ``ground'' (``first excited'') eigenstate of the cycle unitary $\hat{U}$, defined as the state having 0 (1) low-energy quasiparticle excitation (see later discussion).
+The resulting values are found to be higher, due to the fact that the digital cooling process here is fundamentally governed by time-periodic (a.k.a.
 Floquet) dynamics rather than a time-independent Hamiltonian.
 The fixed points of the dissipative evolution are therefore closer to the Floquet eigenstates of the cycle unitary than those of $\hat{H}_\text{TFIM}$.
-A detailed theoretical treatment of Floquet cooling is presented in the SM \cite{SM}.
+A detailed theoretical treatment of Floquet cooling is presented in the SM.

-A key advantage of dissipatively prepared quantum states is that their lifetime extends significantly beyond the coherence times of physical qubits.
+A key advantage of dissipatively prepared quantum states is that their lifetime extends beyond the coherence times of physical qubits.
 To test this, we measure the Floquet ground state fidelity $\bra{\psi_0} \rho \ket{\psi_0}$ up to $d = 384$, corresponding to a time duration of 49 $\mu$s ($\gg$ single-qubit $T_1 = 22$ $\mu$s).
 As shown in Fig.~\ref{fig:2}D, the fidelity exhibits no sign of decay up to this time scale.
 Furthermore, we find that the nearest-neighbor concurrence increases from 0 to a steady-state value of 0.1 over time, indicating the generation and preservation of entanglement by the cooling process \cite{Wootters_PRL_1998}.

 We now test the scalability of the dissipative cooling protocol by extending it to larger system sizes in 1D.
 A natural starting point is measuring the steady state ($d = 100$) energy with respect to $\hat{H}_\text{TFIM}$, $E$, as a function of $g/J$ (Fig.~\ref{fig:3}A).
 Here the number of auxiliaries is increased for longer qubit chains to overcome the higher decoherence rates.
 For an auxiliary-to-qubit ratio of $\frac{M}{L} \approx 0.4$, we observe only weak degradation in $E/E_0$ as the system scales up.
 In particular, $E/E_0$ retains a value of 0.65 for $L = 30$ compared to a value of 0.76 for $L = 6$ at the critical point $g/J = 1.0$.
 This result suggests that our protocol is capable of maintaining a low energy density for large 1D quantum systems.